All Episodes

 I watched it.

-He came out of that elevator and walked up to where the bank of cameras or microphones, or maybe some some journalist was there.
+He came out of that elevator and walked up to where the bank of cameras or microphones, or maybe some journalist was there.

-He walked up and purposely made the point here that the Air Force One replacement order is just out of control and we need to cancel it.
+Walked up and purposely made the point here that the Air Force One replacement order is just out of control and we need to cancel it.

 The plane is totally out of control.

-And uh I think it's ridiculous.
+And I think it's ridiculous.

 I think Boeing is doing a little bit of a number.